Unboxed-Software/solana-course/content/transfer-hook.md

 We have three methods for storing these extra accounts:

-1. Directly store the account address by using `ExtraAccountMeta::new_with_pubkey`.
+1. Directly store the account address by using `ExtraAccountMeta::new_with_pubkey`
-2. Store the seeds to derive a PDA of the program itself using `ExtraAccountMeta::new_with_seeds`.
+2. Store the seeds to derive a PDA of the program itself using `ExtraAccountMeta::new_with_seeds`
-3. Store the seeds to derive a PDA for a program other than the Transfer Hook program using `ExtraAccountMeta::new_external_pda_with_seeds`.
+3. Store the seeds to derive a PDA for a program other than the Transfer Hook program using `ExtraAccountMeta::new_external_pda_with_seeds`

-Note that if you are going to pass the Mint account in the extra account list to get it as mutable/signer, that is not going to work.
+Note: It will not work if you pass the Mint account in the extra account list to get it as mutable/signer.
 At the time of creating this lesson, when the Token Extension program makes the CPI to our program, it will pass the mint account as read-only no matter how many times you add it to the extra accounts list.

 Now let's talk about the instruction itself and see some code to help us wrap our heads around it better.

-In Anchor, each instruction may contain its own struct of accounts required for that instruction .
+In Anchor, each instruction may contain its own struct of accounts required for that instruction.
 Anchor will help us parse and validate these accounts.
 Let's see what this looks like in the `InitializeExtraAccountMetaList` struct:

 ```rust
 #[derive(Accounts)]